Building faceted search with elasticsearch for e-commerce: part 3

 (2) adventure

-(1) soccer
+(1) soccerConclusion

 It corresponds exactly with the products returned, but thinking in an e-commerce behavior, it does not look right, let’s see why.

-.
+When we filtered by brand=hokey it excluded all other options for brand, the same happened with color=white.
 But usually, it should be possible to filter by more than one brand (eg.: hokey and beert.
 It is very common, by the way).
 In the next chapter (and last!) we’ll see how to fix it.

 Leave a comment